zhaomr13/CPViolation/README.md

 Please follow this file and add more symbol definitions for convenience.
 + run `./listsymbols my-symbols` will generate a tex file named my-symbols-list.tex and it will be included in the symbol-list.tex.

-   **Notice**:`% SectionName` will generate a section, `%% SubsectionName will generate a subsection` and `%%%%(or more %) perline = number` will define the number of columns in the table, whose default value is 3. if an definiton has arguments, please write the arguments behind it in the format `% arg1 arg2 ...`
+   **Notice**:`% SectionName` will generate a section, `%% SubsectionName will generate a subsection` and `%%%%(or more %) perline = number` will define the number of columns in the table, whose default value is 3. if a definiton has arguments, please write the arguments behind it in the format `% arg1 arg2 ...`

 + use `make symbol-list.pdf` and if the compile is successful, you will see the symbol-list.pdf

 # Fonts
-+ myfonts.tex contents fonts definition for my ubuntu, please change this.
++ myfonts.tex contains fonts definition for my ubuntu, please change this.
 + `fc-list | grep something` may be helpful to find the fonts you have.